 1. Discover the Island Culture Through Fijian Arts and Crafts

 With approximately 75 coastal villages, Kadavu’s culture is extremely accessible.
-One of the best ways to get kids immersed in Fijian way of life is with hands-on experiences like arts and crafts session.
+One of the best ways to get kids immersed in the Fijian way of life is with hands-on experiences like arts and crafts session.
 Learn how to weave a Fijian mat, basket or crack open a coconut at Oneta Resort, make your own jewellery or learn how to tie a sulu (sarong) in many ways at Kokomo Island, or learn traditional tapa making on one of the many village visits available from the Papageno Resort.

 2. Walk to one of Kadavu’s Exciting Waterfalls

 With volcanic islands topped with lush rainforest, Kadavu has no lack of picturesque waterfalls to discover.
 Some resorts have at least one waterfall a short walk away, whether it’s the Papageno Resort‘s 3.5km/2mile walk to Malawai Falls or the short guided hike to a waterfall from Waisalima Beach Resort.
 Other resorts offer boat trips to some of Kadavu’s most impressive waterfalls, such as Oneta Resort‘s and Tiliva Resort‘s boat trips through mangrove forests to a 30ft/9m waterfall tumbling off a volcanic ridge.
 The waterfall walks on Kadavu are suitable for all ages but require moderate fitness.

 3. Snorkel at the Great Astrolabe Reef